MBilalQureshi/Cosmos-beauty-pp4/README.md

 - Duration of when the package will arrive.
 - Options to what to do next once order is placed in form of buttons.

-At this point cart session is cleared, so if user goes back to shipping details page and clicks "Finish Order", he/she is redirected to "my orders page" as the order was already placed.
+**NOTE** At this point cart session is cleared, so if user goes back to shipping details page and clicks "Finish Order", he/she is redirected to "my orders page" as the order was already placed.
+Now orders lists are **created** inside database.

 ### My orders
 ![My orders](docs/readme_images/features/mu_orders.png)